-Dr. Raymond Torres-Santos is a composer, conductor and pianist.
+Dr. Raymond Torres-Santos is a composer, arranger, conductor, pianist and author.
 His works include orchestral, electronic and vocal music for the concert hall, film, theater, ballet, television and radio.

 His compositions and arrangements have been recorded for Sony Music, OSPR and SJP record labels; published by ANCO and RTS Music; and distributed by commercial retailers.
 He is the recipient of awards given by BMI, Meet the Composer, American Composers Forum, American Music Center, ASCAP, California State University and City University of New York.
 His music for film earned him a Henry Mancini Award, while his jazz composition earned him the Frank Sinatra Award, both given in Los Angeles.

 As an arranger, he has worked with classical and pop performers, such as: Plácido Domingo, Andrea Bocelli, Deborah Voigt, Angela Gheorghiu, Ana María Martínez, Anita Rachvilishvili, Rafael Dávila and Juan Luis Guerra.
 He has also served as an orchestrator for film composers in Hollywood, such as: Ralph Burns and Ry Cooder.
 As a jazz pianist, he worked with Maynard Ferguson, Freddie Hubbard, Buddy Collette, Bobby Shew, and Tito Puente; and as a studio musician, he has been featured in soundtracks for movies.